lsst-dm/dmtn-056/design.rst

 | CONSTRAINT UNIQUE (name, camera_id)                                    |
 +--------------------+---------+-----------------------------------------+

-PhysicalSensors actually represent the "slot" for a sensor in a camera, independent of both any observations and the actual detector (which may change over the life of the camera).
+:ref:`PhysicalSensors <cs_table_PhysicalSensor>` actually represent the "slot" for a sensor in a camera, independent of both any observations and the actual detector (which may change over the life of the camera).
 The ``group`` field may mean different things for different cameras (such as rafts for LSST, or groups of sensors oriented